Laksh-012/To-do-list/README.md

-To-Do List Application (React.js)
+To-Do List Application
-This project is a simple and user-friendly To-Do List application built using React.js.
-The app allows users to create, view, edit, and delete tasks to manage their daily activities effectively.
-It demonstrates key features of React such as state management, component hierarchy, and event handling.
+This is a simple To-Do List application built with React.js.
+The app allows users to create, read, update, and delete tasks.
+It's a perfect project for learning the fundamentals of React, including component structure, state management, and handling events.

-Key Features:
+Features:
-Add New Tasks: Users can input and add new tasks to the list.
+• Add a Task: Users can add new tasks to the list.
-Mark as Completed: Tasks can be marked as completed, with a visual indicator for completed items.
-Edit Existing Tasks: Users can edit tasks if they need to update the description or details.
-Delete Tasks: Tasks can be removed from the list.
-Task Filtering: View tasks by all, completed, or pending status.
-Responsive Design: The application is responsive and adjusts to various screen sizes.
-Local Storage Support: The app saves tasks to the browser's local storage, so tasks persist even after the page is refreshed.
+• Delete a Task: Users can remove tasks when they're no longer needed.
+• Move a Tasj: Users can move a task up or down.

 Technologies Used:
-React.js: Core framework for building the user interface.
+• React.js: A JavaScript library for building user interfaces.
-CSS: Styling for a clean and modern interface.
-LocalStorage API: To store tasks data locally in the browser.